driessenslucas/researchproject/Thesis.md

 While this research focuses on maze navigation, its implications extend far beyond.
 The principles of Sim2Real transfer can be applied to autonomous drones in urban landscapes, self-driving cars avoiding pedestrians, or medical robots operating in cluttered hospital rooms.
 Sim2Real transfer is the key to making these scenarios feasible.

 So buckle up (or tighten your wheel nuts), as we embark on this thrilling expedition.
-In the following chapters, we will delve into how we arrived at these results.
+In the following chapters, I will get into how I arrived at these results.
 We will start with a literature review and the methodology, followed by the results and challenges encountered.
-Finally, we will discuss reflections and provide advice for future researchers embarking on a similar journey.
+Finally, I will discuss reflections and provide advice for future researchers embarking on a similar journey.
 Last but not least, you will find installation instructions to replicate the setup.

 # Research Questions

-This investigation centers around the question: "Is it possible to transfer a trained RL-agent from a simulation to the real world? (case: maze)" To address this question, we'll explore various aspects of RL training and implementation:
+This investigation centers around the question: "Is it possible to transfer a trained RL-agent from a simulation to the real world? (case: maze)" To address this question, I will explore various aspects of RL training and implementation:

 1. **Which virtual environments exist to train a virtual RC-car?**: determine which virtual environments are most effective for RL training.
 2. **Which reinforcement learning techniques are best suited for this application?**: Identifying RL techniques suitable for autonomous navigation.